raspberrypilearning/tree-life-simulator/en/step_2.md

 --- task ---

 Test your simulation by clicking on the green flag.
-Make sure your forest has a variety of trees.
+Make sure you have a variety of trees.

 ![image of the first trees ](images/first-trees.png)

 --- /task ---

 Trees don't just appear fully-grown, they get bigger over time.
-Set up a repeat loop so you can change the size of the tree as it grows until its size equals 20%.
+Set up a repeat until loop so you can change the size of the tree as it grows until its size equals 20%.

 --- task ---